textileio/ipfs-camp-2019/workshop/markdown.md

 ```

 note:
 - This is a JSON representation of file indexes from a single image corresponding to say, file 0 from the previous slide.
+- If a client app requests data about a file target, this is what they'll get.

 --

-## Summary
+## Recap

 - Schemas
   - Threads